TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-09-how-to-use-doctrine-repository-as-service-in-symfony.md

 ### 3. Use in Controller

-You have to use this [complicated service registration in YAML](https://matthiasnoback.nl/2014/05/inject-a-repository-instead-of-an-entity-manager/#factory-service) or just pass `EntityManager`.
+You have to use this [complicated service registration in YAML](https://matthiasnoback.nl/2014/05/inject-a-repository-instead-of-an-entity-manager/#factory-service):

+ @todo screen

+or just pass `EntityManager`.

 ```php
 <?php declare(strict_types=1);